-The flowers are very similar to those found on stinging nettles, this is because, well they're related!
-Rather modest in appearance and certainly not capable of competing with the foliage, Coleus will often die if you allow the flowers to set seed.
+Rather modest in appearance and certainly not capable of competing with the foliage the flowers are very similar to those found on stinging nettles, because, well they're related!
+Coleus plants will often die if you allow the flowers to set seed.
 With this in mind it's normally best to remove any flower buds when they appear.

-If you can't be bothered with the maintenance required you can just allow the plant to grow leggy and flower, but then in Winter take cuttings to propagate new plants ready for the following Spring.
+If you can't be bothered with the maintenance required you can just allow the plant to grow naturally and flower, but then in Winter take cuttings from your dying plant to propagate new ones ready for the following Spring.

 Several things can cause the leaves on the Coleus to drop off suddenly.
 This is normally a result of not watering enough, cool draughts or cold temperatures in general.

 Moist soil is essential for a healthy Coleus, but this is not the same as wet soil which will encourage the roots and stems to rot.
 You mustn't drown your plant and for many newbies this is too easy to do and is therefore the number one reason house plants die.
 The best thing here is to wait until the top of the soil becomes dry and then water well, ensuring no water remains in the drip tray after half an hour or so has past.